 Estimated tax is a method used to pay tax on income when your withholding and credits do not cover your tax liability.
-You have to make estimated Ohio income tax payments for year 2013 only if the sum of (i) your year 2012 overpayment credited to year 2013 and (ii) your year 2013 Ohio income tax withholding is not equal to or greater than either of the following:
+You should make estimated payments for tax year 2019 if your estimated Ohio tax liability (total tax minus total credits) less Ohio withholding is more than $500.

 TIP: If you don't want to make estimated payments, you may increase the amount of Ohio tax your employer withholds from your wages.
 To do this, file with your employer a revised Ohio form IT 4 (Employer Withholding Exemption Certificate).

 If you do not make the required estimated payments, you may be subject to an interest penalty for underpayment of estimated taxes.
 See form IT/SD 2210.